Prostitution in India: Sex worker health

 Sex workers in India find it difficult to access health care and face discrimination, especially in government hospitals, based on their profession, such as being forced to take tests for sexually transmitted infection when they are ill, being refused to be admitted to hospitals without HIV tests, being refused to conduct physical examination before prescribing medication.
 Surveys have found that sex workers prefer private health care providers over the government ones where they have some kind of sensitisation training.
-Difficulty in accessing health care is due to factors such as hospitals sending women to their husband for approval to get abortion, financial hurdles such as high fees for abortion and difficulty procuring identification documents as many sex workers like unstable lives, having trouble providing a proof of address.
-A Supreme Court verdict in 2021 directed that sex workers be provided Aadhar and ration without asking for proof of address, which made the situation better for sex workers.
+Difficulty in accessing health care is due to factors such as hospitals sending women to their husband for approval to get abortion, financial hurdles such as high fees for abortion and difficulty procuring identification documents as many sex workers live unstable lives, having trouble providing a proof of address.
+A Supreme Court verdict in 2021 directed that sex workers be provided Aadhaar and ration without asking for proof of address, which made the situation better for sex workers.
 In government hospitals, sometimes it is not even doctors who do abortions for sex workers, but ward boys will do.
 Sex workers also lack privacy in hospitals because people think they are okay with anybody looking at their private parts.
-Transgender sex workers face even more discrimination than women sex workers due to doctors' lack of knowledge of transperson bodies, hospitals not having separate queues for transpeople and hospitals not assigning them doctors but rather rush them to testing centres.
+Transgender sex workers face even more discrimination than women sex workers due to doctors' lack of knowledge of transgender bodies, hospitals not having separate queues for trans people and hospitals not assigning them doctors but rather rush them to testing centres.

 Mumbai and Kolkata (Calcutta) have the country's largest brothel based sex industry, with over 100,000 sex workers in Mumbai.
 It is estimated that HIV among prostitutes have largely fallen, in last decade.

 A positive outcome of a prevention programme among prostitutes can be found in Sonagachi, a red-light district in Kolkata.
 The education programme targeted about 5,000 female prostitutes.
 A team of two peer workers carried out outreach activities including education, condom promotion and follow-up of STI cases.
 When the project was launched in 1992, 27% of sex workers reported condom use.
 By 1995 this had risen to 82%, and in 2001 it was 86%.

 Reaching women who are working in brothels has proven to be quite difficult due to the sheltered and secluded nature of the work, where pimps, Mashis, and brothel-keepers often control access to the women and prevent their access to education, resulting in a low to modest literacy rate for many sex workers.

 Not only HIV but other infection diseases have been decreased, examined data from 868 prevention projects—serving about 500,000 female sex workers—implemented between 1995 and 2008.
 The research found that reaching sex workers through prevention programs decreased HIV and syphilis infection rates among young pregnant women tested routinely at government prenatal health clinics.